myitcv/neovim/README.md

 ```

 The `-g` flag currently outputs to stdout; future work will provide a flag to have it
-place the generated source in `$GOPATH` as appropriate.
+place the generated, formatted source in `$GOPATH` as appropriate.

 ## Credit